peterg4/Readers/README.md

-# Readers
+# Readsy
-goodreads for middle school
+Application for fostering reading in Immaculata Middle School classes.